-‘Unlike other films, ‘Swallows and Amazons’ is within children’s reach,’ I was told last weekend.
-It’s true any child can pretend that their bed is a sailing dinghy taking them out to a deserted island where they can camp.
-And when you are a little bit older – it’s not impossible to join a sailing club.
+‘Unlike other films, ‘Swallows and Amazons’ is within children’s reach,’ I’ve been told.
+It’s true.
+Any child can pretend that their bed is a sailing dinghy taking them to a deserted island.
+And when you are a little bit older – it’s not impossible to join a sailing club or go camping.

 We took Swallow to join the Aldeburgh Junior Lapwings on the River Alde in Suffolk.